go-while/rocksolid-light/INSTALL.md

-php8.x-sqlite3 (or later version). phpmailer is required if email confirmation is to be used. php-xml to work with RSS feeds compface and php-gd for X-Face support
+php8.x-sqlite3 (or later version). phpmailer is required if email confirmation is to be used. php-xml to work with RSS feeds compface, php-gd and libgd3 for X-Face support
 These are the names for Debian packages.
 Other distributions should also provide these in some way.